 For the cabinet, she applied the same Griper Primer I’ve used on my Broyhill desk.
 It creates such an awesome bond between surface and paint.
 Works wonders on laminate or previously painted surfaces.
 Buh-bye cow brown!

-For the actual paint, Miss C chose to use one of my faves, Drop Cloth.
-You can see how I’ve used in these past projects.
+For the actual paint, Miss C chose to use a creamy white linen color.
 She applied two coats letting it cure in between.
-Then, she used Tea Rose to paint the drawer insides and sides since they were still pretty ugly with traces of four layers of paint too.
+Next, she used a soft pink to paint the drawer insides and sides.
+They were still pretty ugly with traces of four layers of paint too.

 Now for the finishing touches.
 She wanted to add some sort of pep to the drawer fronts, so I helped her create an image that we could project using my thrifted overhead projector.
 She used…get this…a pencil eraser to apply her dots in this filigree pattern.
 I used this technique all the time and it works wonderfully. (notice Teddy manning the overhead projector for us.
 What a cutie.)

-Once done, she did another coat of Gator Hide to the drawer fronts and applied a coat of White Wax to seal it all together.
+Once done, she did another coat of poly to the drawer fronts and applied a coat of white wax to seal it all together.
 Here’s the new and updated Art Deco chest of drawers, if I do say as my proud mama self.

 Doesn’t it look soooo much better?
 The soft, creamy white against the stained fronts makes a beautiful contrast.
-The Rose Drawer Pulls add that delicate touch that Miss C carried over into the inside of the drawers as well with Tea Rose paint and Rose Drawer Liner.
+The Rose Drawer Pulls add that delicate touch that Miss C carried over into the inside of the drawers as well with the soft pink paint and Rose Drawer Liner.